Tourism in Åland: Statistics

 207,566 tourists arrived in Åland in 2009.
 This was a 9.9 percent decrease from the number of tourists arriving in 2008.
 44.3 percent of the arriving tourists were from Finland, 43.9 percent of the arrivals were from Sweden and the remainder, 11.9 percent, were from other countries.
 The average stay for tourists in Åland was 2.1 nights, with the figure slightly lower for tourists from Finland (1.9 nights), the same for tourists from Sweden and higher for tourists from other countries (3.2 nights).
 108,241 of the total number of tourists arriving in Åland in 2009 stayed in hotels, 26,072 stayed in guest houses, 39,620 stayed in cottages while the remainder, 39,620 visitors, camped as their form of accommodation.
 The number of guests from countries other than Finland and Sweden staying in hotels increased by 77.8 percent from 2008.

+The number of overnight stays in Åland has seen a significant increase in recent years.
+In 2024, the total number of overnight stays in commercial accommodations reached almost 420,000, which was a 1.6% decrease over the previous year, but constitutes a 6% increase compared to 396,000 overnight stays in 2019.
+In 2024 there were 193,000 overnight tourists visiting Åland, meaning that the average overnight visitor stayed for 2.2 nights.

+Visitors from Finland and Sweden have consistently made up the majority of tourists.
+Number of tourists from Finland first surpassed the number of tourists from Sweden in 2018, and the difference has been growing since.
+In 2024 Finnish overnight tourists made up 55% of the total, while the Swedish overnight tourists amounted to 35%.

+Hotels remain the most popular accommodation choice, accounting for slightly more than half of overnight stays in 2022, at 231,000, out of 446,000 total.